tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 Viewport
 --------

-If the terminal size is smaller than the minimum size indicated by the main widget, ZTerminal will switch into viewport mode.
+If the terminal size is smaller than the minimum size indicated by the main widget, ``ZTerminal`` will switch into viewport mode.
 In viewport mode the application is rendered to a buffer that is larger than the actual terminal size and the terminal will view a selectable part of that buffer.

 The minimum size used for this is determined by taking the larger value (in each dimension) of the sizes returned by :cpp:func:`QSize Tui::ZWidget::minimumSize() const` and :cpp:func:`virtual QSize Tui::ZWidget::minimumSizeHint() const`.
-Some root widgets (like ZRoot) allow dynamically expanding the minimum size to be large enough to display specially marked windows.
+Some root widgets (like :cpp:class:`Tui::ZRoot`) allow dynamically expanding the minimum size to be large enough to display specially marked windows.

-If the viewport mode is active, ZTerminal will display the text "F6 Scroll" in the lower left corner of the terminal.
+If the viewport mode is active, ``ZTerminal`` will display the text "F6 Scroll" in the lower left corner of the terminal.
 Pressing :kbd:`F6` will switch to viewport scroll mode with the text "←↑→↓ ESC" in the lower left corner.
 In viewport scroll mode, the part of the application that is visible in the terminal can be adjusted using the arrow keys.